manojputhalapattu/serverless-application-with-voice-chat-/README.md

 https://dn0yr74kb2n49.cloudfront.net/voice.html

-you can find the application here
+you can find the application here ,push to talk :)